Film and Video Editors edit moving images on film, video, or other media. May edit or synchronize soundtracks with images.

 - Determine the specific audio and visual effects and music necessary to complete films.

-Film and Video Editors with little to no experience tend to make between $26270 and $38830 while the more experienced ones make over $104280 per year.
+Film and Video Editors with little to no experience tend to make between $31940 and $43230 while the more experienced ones can earn over $100020 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Film and Video Editor is to move to a higher paying state like CA. Right now, the highest paying states for Film and Video Editors are CA, NY, DC, NJ and ND.
+One of the easiest ways to increase your salary as a Film and Video Editor is to move to a higher paying state like CA. Right now, the highest paying states for Film and Video Editors are CA, NY, NJ, MA and CT.

-3 other factors that can increase your salary as A Film and Video Editor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Film and Video Editor is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Film and Video Editors what degree they had when they got the job and most of them said they had a Bachelors degree followed by Some college courses.
+We asked other Film and Video Editors what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.

 Pros and Cons